GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What is programming?
-Some people call it a science, some people call it an art, some people call it a skill.
-I think it has aspects of all three.
+> ### We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
+Yet we should not pass up our opportunities in that critical 3%.
 >
-> ~ *Charles Simonyi*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts